 What's the difference between the bidding strategies?

-BidBud has five bidding strategies.
+BidBud has four bidding strategies.

 Slow: This strategy will place the minimum bid, as the auction is drawing to a close -- within the last 10 seconds.
 If someone else bids then BidBud will wait until the auction is closing again, and place another bid.
 The price of the item will go up very slowly, however, the end time is drawn out longer than with other strategies.